certification

 The vendor’s stated audience, plus an honest fit for your starting point.
 No pass rates, no guarantees.

 Per CompTIA: CompTIA recommends Network+ plus about 2 years of security/systems-administration experience (a recommendation, not a requirement).
-CompTIA Security+ — official vendor page
+CompTIA — Security+ Certification · checked

 ◐ Reach — conditions apply

 None - Network+ is recommended, not required.
 It remains a reach for a new learner because the cited background recommendation is: CompTIA recommends Network+ plus about 2 years of security/systems-administration experience (a recommendation, not a requirement).
-Some exam-structure details still need human confirmation.
+Confirm the current exam structure on the official page before scheduling.

 Cost & upkeep